 To make riding fun and safe for the whole family, establish rules for your child to follow while bicycling.
 Every parents’ rules may look a bit different, but here are a few safety tips that anyone can implement into their own family bicycling rules:

-- Stay close by: Make sure your child stays close to you while riding a bike.
+- Stay close: Make sure your child stays close to you while riding a bike.
 Keeping them within reach helps you easily intervene if need be.

 - Stay out of busy roads: Because children are small, it is even more difficult for drivers to see them.
 Also, they may not be as cautious on the road as adults.

-- Follow traffic signals: Obeying traffic signals helps prevent possible accidents.
+- Follow traffic signals: Obeying traffic signals helps prevent possible collisions.
 Teach your kids to pay attention to traffic lights and street signs, so they know when they have the right of way.